rust-lang/book/nostarch/chapter04.md

 compiler will ensure that the data will not go out of scope before the reference to the data does.

-Let’s try to create a dangling reference, and see how Rust prevents them with a compile-time error:
+Let’s try to create a dangling reference to see how Rust prevents them with a compile-time error:

 Filename: src/main.rs